-User Story 1: One user, Matt, says that when he tried to restore his iPhone 6 from an iCloud backup, the process took more than 24 hours.
+User Story 1: Matt says that when he tried to restore his iPhone 6 from an iCloud backup, the process took more than 24 hours.
 The size of his backup is only 15GB and he says it is taking up 50GB of his broadband data quota even though all he's doing is restoring his backup.

-User Story 2: Cassini007 is another forum user who claims, it has taken over 3 days for the restore process to complete.
+User Story 2: Cassini007 is another forum user who claims to take over 3 days for the restore process to complete.
 While he doesn't specify the size of the backup, it is still unusual for the process to take over 3 days no matter how large the backup.

 The above stories are not isolated cases.
-There are very many people who experience the same or similar problems restoring their device.
-This can hinder the usage of the device since you spend too long waiting for the restore process to be completed.
-If this happens to you, the following are just some of the tips for you when it takes you a lot of time to finish the restore process.
+There are still many people who experience the same or similar problems in restoring their iDevice.
+This can hinder the usage of the device since you need to wait for a long time until the restoring process complete.
+If this happens to you, the following tips are just right for you.

-Stay Connected to a Reliable Wi-Fi Network and Power Source
+1. Stay Connected to a Reliable Wi-Fi Network

 It is important that your device is connected to a strong and reliable Wi-Fi network.
-So, if you experience problems with the iCloud restore process, check that your Wi-F network is working.
+So, if you experience problems with the iCloud restore process, check that your Wi-Fi network is working well.
 You can also leave the device in the same room as the router to increase the strength of the network.

 It is also equally as important to connect the device to a functional power source.
-Without it the restore process may fail to complete.
-If you are plugging in the device to a desktop for power, be sure to use the USB port on the back tower.
-The front USB ports often have less power.
+Without it, the restore process may fail to complete.
+If you are plugging in the device to a desktop for charging, please make sure to use the USB port on the back, since the front USB ports often have less power.